iterative/dvc.org/static/docs/commands-reference/pull.md

 # pull

-Pulls data files to the local workspace from a remote DVC cache based on relative changes between the two.
+Pulls data files from a remote DVC cache to the local workspace based on files that are missing in the local cache, then checks out files to the local workspace.

-## Usage
+## Synopsis

 ```usage
     usage: dvc pull [-h] [-q | -v] [-j JOBS]